Dynamic Movement Intervention

 Training / Qualifications

-Training began in January 2022 directly with the founders of the method, Jake Kreindler and Jo-Anne Weltman.
-This allowed us to integrate DMI therapy early into our practice and gain practical experience with the method.
+Laura Johanna Timm started training in Dynamic Movement Intervention (DMI) in January 2022 directly with the founders of the method, Jake Kreindler and Jo-Anne Weltman.

 Laura Johanna Timm has completed the following courses: